Student Class Attendance Policy

 - If the choice of two majors (or more) have different degrees options, the student must choose a primary degree to follow, meaning that the associated BELL Core, (and specifically the required BELL Core Degree Cognates) with that degree is required.
 For example, a history major has a degree choice between Bachelor of Arts and Bachelor of Science as listed in the academic catalog.
 As selected by the student, the degree of choice prescribes the BELL Core requirements and its Degree Cognates.

-- If a student declares two majors but does not select a primary degree, and the two majors carry the same degree option then the degree program will default to the degree that is applicable to both majors. (e.g. Religious Studies B.A., and History B.A. / B.S., the default is the B.A.).
+- If a student declares two majors but does not select a primary degree, and the two majors carry has the same degree option, then the degree program will default to the degree that is applicable to both majors. (e.g. Religious Studies B.A., and History B.A. / B.S., the default is the B.A.).

 Exceptions to the basic guiding policy for student selecting the primary major where the degree is pre-determined and defaulted by Belmont as follows:

-- A degree in which a state or national license or unique identifier to specific field of study is primary and thus the default degree (e.g. BSN; BSW).
+- A degree in which a state or national license or unique identifier to specific field of study is primary and thus the default degree (e.g. BSN; SWK).